bitshares/dev.bitshares.works/core/testnets/private_testnet.md

     get_private_key BTS78CuY47Vds2nfw2t88ckjTaggPkw16tLhcmg4ReVx1WPr1zRL5

-> You can try to make sure your `suggest_brain_key` outputs.
+> You can try to make sure your `suggest_brain_key` outputs key pair.
 You should get the same pair of keys set.

 ## 13. Creating Committee Members